Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Page here and the UCI BMX Guidelines here.

 RDW’S (RACE DAY WINS)

-Our contact at Saskatchewan Cycling keeps track of wins and upgrades in province, however it is up to the parent to reach out and to notify them of out of province wins.
+The Saskatchewan Cycling Chief Commissaire keeps track of wins and upgrades in province, however it is up to the parent to reach out and to notify them of out of province wins.

-A day at the track also includes Strider/Under 5 races.
+A day at the track also includes Strider/4 & Under races.
 Strider riders are riders who use a bike with no pedals, and riders under 5 using a bike with pedals are considered to be in the same category.
 They do not earn district points or race day wins, however can earn club/fun points.

 Point Values are awarded for each moto in the following structure: